moustacheManHere/Vegetable-CNN-App/Docs/Development.md

     - `git lfs install` to init lfs in my repo
     - `git lfs track "application/static/images/*"` to track all images in my folder
     - `git lfs track "Docs/Screenshots/*"`

+Setting up Docker Container to run app:
+    - I faced quite some challenge trying to run my docker image cuz port 5000 was always not aviaalble. apparently on apple, the port 5000 is used by airplay.
+It is very weird cuz I can run my flask app directly from command line without worrying but the docker image doesn't allow me to map to port 5000.
+One quick and easy fix i foudn was just changing it to 5001 and it worked.